 Discord is a multi-purpose chat app made popular by gamers that includes text, audio, and video.
 Available on all platforms and devices, it has quickly expanded to be one of the premiere locations for interacting with authors and readers.
 But for those accustomed to other social media platforms, Discord has

 As your author business grows, it becomes more complex.
 In addition to books, maybe you’ve added a class, or merchandise, or make appearances and sell books at events.
 Making sure you have somewhere to accurately record all of your income and expenses will simplify your life come tax time.
 Needing

 When you hear the term “Outsourcing,” what comes to mind?
 You are most likely familiar with the concept of hiring external talent for editing and cover design.
 For most indie authors, that’s as far as they go.
 Partly because at the beginning of their author journey, they will likely bootstrap

 Whether you’re an author with fifty books or five, the legacy you leave behind when you die needs to be protected.
 Whilst none of us want to sit down and think about our own demise, neither do we want our heirs to have difficulties with our estate.
 It’s about practicalities,

-When I was sixteen years old and had recently experienced my first real romantic heartbreak, my stepmother gave me a greeting card from illustrator Mary Englebreit which read, “Don’t look back, you’re not going that way.”
-That beloved card found a home everywhere I’ve lived.
-The message resonated with me
+How To Look Back To Move Ahead When I was sixteen years old and had recently experienced my first real romantic heartbreak, my stepmother gave me a greeting card from illustrator Mary Englebreit which read, “Don’t look back, you’re not going that way.”
+That beloved card found a home everywhere

 Often as creatives, we want to stay in our creative worlds and not worry about the minutiae of the business side of things.
 It requires leaving our happy places and doing tedious things like accounting and spreadsheets.
 And worrying about money.
 In some circles, I’ve heard people say that it’s